vpro/motu/resources/bios/Susant_Patnaik.md

-Making the future through innovations inspired by local challenges impacting the local community
+Makes inventions and innovations inspired by local challenges